brickstool/ansible-role-nomad/README.md

 ansible-galaxy install brickstool.consul_template
 ```

-The consul-template role installs a instantiated systemd service template for consul-template.
+The consul-template role installs a instantiated `systemd` service template for `consul-template`.
 The unit file will look a little like the following:

 ```ini